What does a Chief of Staff do?

 Whatever the size business, a Chief of Staff will wear many hats.
 They will need to be quick-thinking and able to multi-task.
 It is a managerial role that will often include business management, executive-level advising and interdepartmental collaboration.

-Chief of Staff will serve as a liaison between staff and senior leaders.
+Chiefs of Staff will serve as a liaison between staff and senior leaders.
 This could be regarding employee well-being, project updates, proposals or planning.
-They will oversee and implement strategic initiatives and report back to the CEO or senior member of staff.
+They will oversee and implement strategic initiatives and report back to the CEO or senior members of staff.
 Such initiatives might include improvements to the organisation’s structure, finding skills gaps or improving company procedures and technology.

 What skills does a Chief of Staff need?